Summary

 }

 files.watcherExclude setting is important for performance.
-Without it, VS Code will try to watch every file in node_modules and virtual environments, which can slow things down significantly in large projects.
+Without it, VS Code attempts to watch every file in node_modules and virtual environments, which can substantially slow large projects.

 Install Docker in WSL2

-Docker is an essential tool for modern development, and WSL2 provides excellent Docker support.
-You have two options: Docker Desktop for Windows or Docker Engine installed directly inside WSL2.
+Docker is a useful tool for modern development, and WSL2 provides strong Docker support.
+Two options are available: Docker Desktop for Windows or the Docker Engine installed directly inside WSL2.

-Docker Desktop for Windows automatically integrates with WSL2.
-Download it from docker.com, install it, and during setup ensure “Use WSL2 based engine” is checked (it should be by default).
+Docker Desktop for Windows integrates automatically with WSL2.
+It should be downloaded from docker.com and installed.
+During setup, “Use WSL2 based engine” should be checked (it is enabled by default).

-After installation, open Docker Desktop settings and verify that your WSL2 distribution is enabled under Resources > WSL Integration.
+After installation, Docker Desktop settings should be opened to verify that the WSL2 distribution is enabled under Resources > WSL Integration.

 Option B: Docker Engine Directly in WSL2 (No License Required)

-You can install the Docker engine directly inside WSL2 without Docker Desktop.
-This is fully open source and free for any use:
+The Docker engine can be installed directly inside WSL2 without Docker Desktop.
+This option is fully open source and free for any use:

 # Add Docker's official GPG key